seth-bradshaw/Namaste/README.md

 * Login/Signup (I would suggest logging in to the following account to see populated data) <br>
     * Username: **sethbrad**
     * Password: *password*

+## Bugs
+* When adding a task or journal locally the dashboard will render the new task/journal right away, however since deploying to heroku there has been an issue where that works half the time due to the longer response time from herokus servers.
+If you don't see your journal/task being added right away, please click onto another page and go back to the previous dashboard, then it should be there.